benashford/rs-es/README.md

                    .send();
 ```

-WARNING: this doesn't actually work yet, but will do soon.

 ### The Query DSL

 ElasticSearch offers a [rich DSL for searches](https://www.elastic.co/guide/en/elasticsearch/reference/1.x/query-dsl.html).
 It is JSON based, and therefore very easy to use and composable if using from a dynamic language (e.g. [Ruby](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl#features-overview)); but Rust, being a staticly-typed language, things are different.
 The `rs_es::query` module defines a set of builder objects which can be similarly composed to the same ends.